High-Speed Vision-Based Flight in Clutter with Safety-Shielded Reinforcement Learning: Experiments

 \subsubsection{Ablation Studies}

-We assess the individual contributions of the Dijkstra-based navigation reward, the CBF-based safety reward, and the HOCBF safety filter through ablation experiments across eight diverse environments that are explicitly excluded from the training set.
-These procedurally generate scenes contain randomly distributed geometric primitives with complex non-convex topologies.
-We execute 50 independent trials per scene, with the results summarized in Tab.~\ref{tab:ablation}.
+We assess the individual contributions of the Dijkstra-based navigation reward, the CBF-based safety reward, and the HOCBF safety filter through ablation experiments across eight unseen cluttered geometric scenes with dimensions of $64\times32\times3$ m.
+Unlike the training scenes, these scenes are composed of randomly placed inclined or vertical cylinders, frame structures, and thin poles that induce highly non-convex traversability (Fig.~\ref{fig:benchmark_traj}\hyperref[fig:benchmark_traj]{b}), while the deployed policy relies solely on its standard onboard observations without access to the privileged map information used during training for reward construction.
+We execute 50 independent trials per scene, where the start and goal positions are randomly sampled within rectangular regions of size $1\,\mathrm{m}\times32\,\mathrm{m}\times2\,\mathrm{m}$ at the starting line and the end of the environment, respectively, with the results summarized in Tab.~\ref{tab:ablation}.
 Overall, the results strongly validate our hierarchical design: global guidance ensures reachability, while the hybrid safety mechanism (soft shaping + hard filter) guarantees robustness across the entire speed envelope.

 \textbf{Global guidance for reachability.} The Euclidean-distance baseline suffers rapid degradation at higher velocities due to its myopic nature, frequently leading to failure in complex clutter.
 In contrast, integrating the Dijkstra-based potential field significantly enhances reachability by encoding global topological information, which provides consistent gradients to steer the agent away from local minima (e.g., U-shaped traps).
 This strategy effectively distills long-horizon planning capabilities into the reactive policy without incurring online search latency.
-Notably, the slightly superior performance observed at 5m/s compared to 3m/s suggests that moderate forward velocity promotes trajectory smoothness, whereas lower speeds may induce excessive corrective maneuvers or hesitation near complex obstacles.
+Notably, the slightly better performance at $5\,\mathrm{m/s}$ than at $3\,\mathrm{m/s}$ can be interpreted as a constraint-induced reachability phenomenon.
+With a stricter speed cap, the vehicle makes less forward progress per decision step and remains longer in the vicinity of non-convex obstacle structures, increasing its exposure to local trapping configurations.
+Moreover, because the nominal action is smaller in magnitude in the low-speed regime, the CBF-based correction constitutes a larger relative modification and can suppress the forward-progress component of the command.
+Consequently, failures at $3\,\mathrm{m/s}$ are more likely to arise from insufficient task progress and local stagnation than from loss of safety.